soare23/info_world_node_js/README.md

 2, Ionescu, Catalin, 12, http://ro.gov/NPI, Spital Tulcea, true
 ```

-The key of the sent CSV file has to be CSV, like in the example below:
+The key of the sent CSV file has to be csv, like in the example below:

 ![request-key](https://i.imgur.com/jL2Wbzy.png)